 What Causes Ear Infections?

-People with allergies are more prone to get middle ear infections (x).
-Allergies are your immune cells overreacting and causing swelling and inflammation.
+Scientific studies show people with allergies are more prone to get middle ear infections. (x) Allergies are your immune cells overreacting and causing swelling and inflammation.
 How does this happen?
-Well, it starts with the eustachian tubes — thin tunnels that connect from the middle ear to the back of the throat.
-These tubes allow both mucus and swelling from allergies to spread to the middle ear, creating a favorable place for bacteria or viruses to grow (x).
-Allergy-induced inflammation may also be a risk factor for outer ear infections as well (x).
-In these cases, sensitivities to items like hair products or earrings could cause skin reactions promoting infection (x).
+It starts with the Eustachian tubes — thin tunnels that connect from the middle ear to the back of the throat.
+These tubes allow both mucus and swelling from allergies to spread to the middle ear, creating a good place for bacteria or viruses to grow. (x) Allergy-induced inflammation may also be a risk factor for outer ear infections as well. (x) In these cases, sensitivities to items like hair products or earrings could cause skin reactions promoting infection. (x)

 Like allergies, sinus infections can increase inflammation of the nasal passages and associated ear structures.
 This inflammation can again produce favorable conditions for microbes to grow.
-Especially in kids, a recent cold or flu affecting the upper respiratory tract increases the risk of developing ear infection (x).
-That’s because the swelling and inflammation around the eustachian tubes can make drainage from the middle ear less effective.
-Older patients suffering from chronic sinus infections and nasal polyps are also at higher risk for developing ear infections (x).
-The shape and elasticity of the eustachian tube, based on genetic factors or aging, can be a risk factor as well.
-All of these factors usually involve poor drainage that results in fluid getting stuck in the middle ear, promoting infections (x).
+Especially in kids, a recent cold or flu affecting the upper respiratory tract increases the risk of developing ear infection. (x) That’s because the swelling and inflammation around the Eustachian tubes can make drainage from the middle ear less effective.
+Older patients suffering from chronic sinus infections and nasal polyps are also at higher risk for developing ear infections. (x) The shape and elasticity of the Eustachian tube, based on genetic factors or aging, can be a risk factor as well.
+These factors usually involve poor drainage that results in fluid getting stuck in the middle ear, promoting infections. (x)

-Tobacco smoke can irritate your respiratory tract and is a risk factor for ear infections (x).
-You don’t have to be a smoker yourself to be at risk (x).
-Secondhand smoke can irritate and can promote infection too.
-Kids and babies of parents who smoke are at a higher risk of developing ear infection (x).
-A Norwegian study found that babies of mothers who smoked cigarettes during pregnancy were more susceptible to chronic ear infections in infancy or childhood (x).
-A review performed by Chinese researchers also noted an increased risk for people exposed to second-hand smoke (x).
+Tobacco and marijuana smoke can irritate your respiratory tract based on an analyzed study and is a risk factor for ear infections. (x) You don’t have to be a smoker yourself to be at risk. (x) Second-hand smoke can irritate and can promote infection too.
+Kids and babies of parents who smoke are at a higher risk of developing ear infections. (x) A Norwegian study found that babies of mothers who smoked cigarettes during pregnancy were more susceptible to chronic ear infections in infancy or childhood. (x) A review performed by Chinese researchers also noted an increased risk for people exposed to second-hand smoke. (x)

 Poor fluid drainage from your middle ear harbors bacteria and promotes infections.
-Adenoids are a pair of small tissue pads that are located in the upper respiratory tract and help fight off infection.
-They are filled with immune cells and get inflamed when active.
-These structures sit near the eustachian tubes and can block proper drainage when swollen.
-In kids, the adenoids are exceptionally large and play a more prominent role in causing ear infections (x).
-Adenoids may also harbor infectious microbes that can cause an infection.
-A 2017 study found that many of the same bacteria found in adenoid tissue were also isolated from the middle ear of children, especially kids who had ear infections with effusion (x).
+Adenoids are a pair of small tissue pads in the upper respiratory tract and help fight off infection.
+They become filled with immune cells and get inflamed when active.
+These structures sit near the Eustachian tubes and can block proper drainage when swollen.
+Based on a scientific study with kids, the adenoids are exceptionally large and play a more prominent role in causing ear infections. (x) Adenoids may also harbor infectious microbes that can cause an infection.
+A 2017 study found that many of the same bacteria found in adenoid tissue become isolated from the middle ear of children, especially kids who had ear infections with effusion. (x)

 Other Causes of Ear Infections